khoa102/BlindSpotDetection/README.md

 Log:
 - Oct 8: Researching the data that is received from the sensor.
-A data (Byte) file that needs to be process to get all necessery information.
+A data (Byte) file that needs to be process to get all necessaryry information.
 	+ Spend more than 2 hours
 - Oct 9: Read in byte by byte of the data file.
 Finish processing the frame header.
 Currently looking at TLV (type-length-value) in the data packet.
 	+ Look at the first TLV: Object Detected TLV.